latcraft/event-manager/README.md

         gradlew copyContactsFromEventBriteToSendGrid

+    Or the following `/craftbot` command:

+        /craftbot copy contacts 4

 4. **Automated:** Create invitation e-mail on SendGrid using the following task:

         gradlew publishCampaignOnSendGrid

+    Or the following `/craftbot` command:

+        /craftbot publish sendgrid

     Link to the e-mail HTML will be published inside `#craftbot` channel in Slack.

      > **WARNING:** Verify e-mail's content and layout before executing next task.